Jason Clarke Book as a speaker/entertainer for your next event

 Department of Innovation

-I have been involved in corporate events for over ten years and have never seen a crowd respond so positively or so quickly in all that time.
+I have been involved in corporate events for over ten years, booking speakers and organising workshops and have never seen a crowd respond so positively or so quickly in all that time.
 Every single attendee that approached us told us they felt inspired, enthused, full of potential and wanted more.
-Your ability to simplify processes that for many of them had become quite complex meant they felt motivated, able and ready to make changes and move forward.

 Melbourne East LLEN